vttale/serve-stale/README.md

    the request, it should immediately return the response without consulting the cache for expired records.
-Typically this response would be a referral to authoritative nameservers covering the zone, but the specifics are implementation dependent.
+Typically this response would be a referral to authoritative nameservers covering the zone, but the specifics are implementation-dependent.

    If iterative lookups will be done, then the failure recheck timer is consulted.
 Attempts to refresh from non-responsive or otherwise